 2000: As a contest winner, haiku appeared in the UNESCO World Culture Report (Paris).

 2000: Designated “Asia Expert” by the Asia Society (New York City).

 1999: Designated “Expert in Distance/Adult Education Research in Asian Countries” by the Open University of Hong Kong Centre for Research in Distance and Adult Learning.

-1997, 2001, 2005: English/Japanese online library of publications rated 4 stars, “very useful for research” by the Asian Studies WWW Virtual Library at the Australian National University.
+1997, 2001, 2005: English/Japanese e-Portfolio of publications rated 4 stars, “very useful for research” by the Asian Studies WWW Virtual Library at the Australian National University.
 The bilingual Websites have also been linked from the Harvard Reischauer Center, the Japan WWW Virtual Library at Stanford, and national government libraries.

-1985: Certificate of Outstanding Service from the Japan Association for Language Teaching President for contributions to the organization as President of the Matsuyama Chapter.
+1985: Certificate of Outstanding Service from the Japan Association for Language Teaching President for contributions as founder of the JALT Matsuyama Chapter.